Mahdieldaw/Singularityv3/Architecture Overview.md

 **File:** `src/core/workflow-compiler.js`

 **Purpose:** Pure function that converts request + context into imperative steps.
+It is the only place that knows how to translate `InitializeRequest` / `ExtendRequest` / `RecomputeRequest` into low-level workflow steps.

 See: [src/core/workflow-compiler.js](file:///c:/Users/Mahdi/OneDrive/Desktop/Singularityv3/src/core/workflow-compiler.js)

+Key points:

+- Prompt steps (`type: "prompt"`) fan out the user message to all selected providers, passing through `providerMeta` and any continuation contexts resolved in `ContextResolver` (`src/core/context-resolver.js:50`).
+- Mapping steps (`type: "mapping"`) call the Mapper provider and are responsible for generating `MapperArtifact` instances (`shared/contract.ts:40`).
+- Synthesis, refiner, and antagonist steps operate over the batch/mapping outputs but do not know about cognitive modes directly; they just describe which provider and source step IDs to use.

 ### 3.4 Workflow Engine: Step Executor

 **File:** `src/core/workflow-engine.js`

-**Purpose:** Execute steps in sequence, stream results to UI, persist on completion.
+**Purpose:** Execute steps in sequence, stream results to UI, persist on completion, and host the Cognitive Pipeline runtime.

 See: [src/core/workflow-engine.js](file:///c:/Users/Mahdi/OneDrive/Desktop/Singularityv3/src/core/workflow-engine.js)

+Additional v3 responsibilities:

+- Read the `USE_COGNITIVE_PIPELINE` feature flag from `chrome.storage.local` and set `context.useCognitivePipeline` (`src/core/workflow-engine.js:494`).
+- After mapping, compute `ExploreAnalysis` and emit `MAPPER_ARTIFACT_READY`, then halt the workflow with `haltReason: "cognitive_exploration_ready"` (`src/core/workflow-engine.js:776`).
+- Handle `CONTINUE_COGNITIVE_WORKFLOW` messages by rehydrating the stored turn, creating `understand` or `gauntlet` steps, running them, and re-emitting `TURN_FINALIZED` with the new cognitive output (`src/core/workflow-engine.js:3481`).

 ### 3.5 System Prompts: Synthesizer and Mapper